Was My Baby’s Injury Medical Negligence?

 Tom Jacob

-How to Pursue Your Birth Injury Case
+How To Pursue Your Birth Injury Case

 “Clients who are in this unfortunate situation have so much to worry about.
 They worry about their baby’s health, they worry about day-to-day medical care, and they worry about how they are going to keep their job or pay their bills.
 They’re just trying to keep their head above water, and it’s not easy,” says Jacob.
 “My birth injury clients are some of the bravest and toughest people I know.”